 Hit the Beaches

-North Avenue Beach is the busiest in Chicago and is a great place for people of all ages.
+Another option is North Avenue Beach.
+It’s easily the busiest in Chicago, but is a great place for people of all ages.
 There are plenty of volleyball courts as well as shops, concessions, and a full service restaurant.
-If you’re planning on driving be sure to get there early as parking fills up fast, this beach is also accessible by public transportation.
+If you’re planning on driving be sure to get there early as parking fills up fast.

-Millennium Park is one of Chicago’s newest and most popular destinations.
-Since it’s opening in 2004, this 24.5 acre park has been host to millions of visitors from around the world, and it’s no wonder why.
+Millennium Park is one of the city’s most popular destinations and is an amazing place to visit in the summer (albeit very packed).
+Since its opening in 2004, this 24.5 acre park has been host to millions of visitors from around the world, and it’s no wonder why.

-The award-winning architecture and landscape design make it a unique destination, not to mention the over 500 free events that the park holds every year!
+The award-winning architecture and landscape design make it a unique destination, not to mention the 500+ free events that the park holds every year!
 Millennium Park offers both a concessions tent as well as a full-service restaurant, Park Grill.
-The park is open from 6:00 am until 11:00 pm daily and admission is free.
+It’s also home to the famous, and extremely Instagrammable, Cloud Gate Sculpture – or as most people call it, The Bean.

 Visit Wrigley Field

-Wrigley is the second oldest ballpark in America (behind Fenway Park), and the highly-recommended park tours are offered daily.
+The tours at Wrigley Field are highly regarded and are offered daily.
 For those visitors interested in catching a game, an afternoon spent watching the Cubs at Wrigley Field is sure to be a vacation highlight!